sqldef/sqldef-wasm/README.md

 sqldef --help
 ```

-I recommend using the [upstream CLI](https://github.com/sqldef/sqldef), though, if you are not using nodejs for other things.
+I recommend using the [upstream CLIs](https://github.com/sqldef/sqldef), though, if you are not using nodejs for other things.
+It's a bit faster, and the seperate versions for each database-type are nice.

 ### node/bun/etc